Molybdenum Glycinate

 What is the recommended dosage of Molybdenum Glycinate?

-Does Molybdenum Glycinate interact with medications?
+Does Molybdenum Glycinate interact with any medications?

 References(2 citations)